VaishnaviGaidhane/Day3-Projects-Intership/README.md

+Q. write a reflection on how ci can improve the software ddvelopment process.

 Continuous Integration (CI) is a way of working in software development where developers frequently combine their work into a shared project and use automated tools to check if everything is working correctly.
 It helps in many ways:

 1. Catching Problems Early